 Jerry Eisterhold, Vox Vineyards

-Munson also was an avid breeder of indegenous grapes, and some of the many varieties he cultivated and preserved in the late 19th century are represented among Vox’s collection of vines.
-Missouri, a state positioned at the convergence of eastern woodlands, western plains, Ozark highlands, and the Mississippi Delta, offered Munson a rich trove of source material, and Eisterhold a congenial environment for cultivating these historic varietals.
+Eisrterhold found his role model as a grape grower in Thomas Volney Munson, the Texas viticulturist famed for saving French vineyards from the Phylloxera epidemic of the 1870s and ′80s.
+Munson also was an avid breeder of wild grapes, and some of the many varieties he cultivated and preserved in the late 19th century are represented among Vox’s collection of vines.
+Missouri, a state positioned at the convergence of eastern woodlands, western plains, Ozark highlands, and the Mississippi Delta, offers a congenial environment for cultivating these historic varieties.

 S. Dillon Ripley Center